pikvm/pikvm/docs/faq.md

     - Execute: `hostnamectl set-hostname yournewhostname.domain`
     - Optional: Edit `/etc/kvmd/meta.yaml` to alter the displayed server name in the web UI
     - Reboot the pikvm

+??? question "Can I run PiKVM in a docker?"
+    Technically it might be possible but the OS requires many specific settings that cannot be performed inside the container.

 ## First steps